Frequently Asked Questions

 Your Body Corporate Managers are paid a fee agreed to by the body corporate at the time of their engagement plus any increases due to CPI or otherwise agreed to by the body corporate.
 This fee is incorporated into the overall budgets of the body corporate and is clearly identified as an item in administrative expenditure.

 Additional fees may be charged by the Body Corporate Managers for carrying out duties listed as additional services on the agreement at the nominated hourly rate.
 As an example, these duties may include attendance upon an Auditor or Solicitor, attendance to tribunal, court and dispute applications, and arranging quotations or tradespersons for maintenance issues within the complex.
-The Body Corporate Managers may also recover from the body corporate the costs of postage and stationery; however this is dependent upon the type of agreement in place.

 4. WHAT IS THE ‘COMMITTEE’?